Online personal finance course for kids

 The decisions made within the game have simulated real life outcomes.
 This helps children understand the impact of their choices.
 They gain an understanding of how much things cost and what is required to achieve significant financial goals such as affording tertiary education or purchasing property.

-Mom and daughter close up.jpg
+Mom and daughter learning about Money

 There are also 13 additional modules specifically designed for you to complete with your kids.
 These help reinforce your child’s learning and, most importantly, put their learning into your family context.
 They give you an opportunity to have some real conversations about money and the future with your child.

-For New Zealand and Australian kids
+Personal finance for New Zealand kids

-Children learning about money
+Boy learning about money

 What kids are saying about MoneyTime